ethanmad/www.ethanmad.com/content/about.md

 I write code, play drums, and fence in my free time.

 ## What is this site?
-I have a dog named Hugo, which is part of the reason I chose Hugo as my static site generator.

 This website serves as a blog and project showcase.
-I'll try to make a writeup for each project I complete and maybe make some other posts.
-We'll see.
+I plan on writing up post-mortems and summaries after completing a project in addition to normal blog posts.

+The site is powered by [Hugo](https://www.gohugo.io), which is coincidentally the name of [my dog](https://goo.gl/photos/gBoKEjAPGKBhmByP9 "Hugo the browser history inspector!").

 ## Projects
 See [Project Index](/project-index) for a list of my projects.